Study suggests US freshwater fish highly contaminated with ‘forever chemicals’

 “The water doesn’t get flushed out as quickly,” he said.

-Median levels of total detected PFAS in freshwater fish were 278 times higher than those in commercially relevant fish tested from 2019-2022.
+Median levels of total detected PFAS in freshwater fish were 278 times higher than those in commercially relevant fish tested from 2019 to 2022.

 “It’s incredible how different they are,” Andrews said.

-The data on retail fish came from the Food and Drug Administration’s Total Diet Study datasets in 2019-2021, as well as a specific sampling of seafood conducted in 2022.
+The data on retail fish came from the Food and Drug Administration’s Total Diet Study datasets from 2019 to 2021, as well as a specific sampling of seafood conducted in 2022.

 Some commercially caught fish may be less contaminated because they are grown in controlled aquaculture environments, Andrews explained.
 Meanwhile, large-scale ocean fishing often occurs farther offshore, where PFAS pollution would be more diluted, he added.